atsushieno/aap-core/README.md

 This is quite like what LV2 does.

 Unlike in-host-process plugin processing, it will become important to switch contexts.
-It considering the performance loss and limited resources on mobile devices, it is best if we can avoid that.
+Considering the performance loss and limited resources on mobile devices, it is best if we can avoid that.
 However it is inevitable.
 It will be handled via [NdkBinder](https://developer.android.com/ndk/reference/group/ndk-binder).

 Similarly to LV2, port connection is established as setting raw I/O pointers.
 Android [SharedMemory](https://developer.android.com/ndk/reference/group/memory) (ashmem) should play an important role here.
-There wouldn't be binary transmits over binder IPC so far, but if it works better then things might change.
+There wouldn't be binary array transmits over binder IPC so far, but if it works better then things might change.

 ## AAP package bundle